rishb0/Linux-Essentials/Linux-Configuration/Disable-Root-Login-Debian.md

 ## Step 5: Log in as Root
 1. Restart your system.
 2. At the login screen, select `root` and enter the password.

-Now, root login in GUI should be enabled on Debian. 🚀